On the Stability of Llarull's Theorem in Dimension Three: Introduction

 \begin{defn} Given $V,D,\overline{m},\Lambda>0$, let $\Sc(V,D,\overline{m},\Lambda)$ denote the class of Riemannian $3$-spheres $(\Sp^3,g)$ which satisfy a \begin{enumerate}[label=(\roman*)] \item distance lower bound: $g\geq g_{\Sp^3}$, \item volume upper bound: $\abs{\Sp^3}_{g}\leq V$, \item diameter bound: $\diam(\Sp^3,g)\le D$, \item scalar curvature bound: $\left\|\left(6-R_{g}\right)^{+}\right\|_{L^{2}(g)}^{1/2}\leq \overline{m}$, \item Cheeger constant lower bound: $IN_{1}(g)\geq\Lambda$. \end{enumerate} In the above, $R_g$ denotes the scalar curvature of $(\Sp^3,g)$ and $IN_1(g)$ denotes the Cheeger constant given by $\inf_{\Omega\subset\Sp^3}\tfrac{|\partial\Omega|_g}{\min(|\Omega|_g,|\Sp^3\setminus\Omega|_g)}$. \end{defn}

 We describe how the above conditions shape the class of geometries.
 First, item $(i)$ is equivalent to a distance lower bound.
 This and scalar curvature bounds are essential requirements for the Spherical Stability Problem.
 The volume and diameter restrictions allow us to avoid technical non-compactness issues, and are standard in geometric stabil{\-}ity questions, see \cites{GromovFour, SormaniIAS}.
-Finally, the Cheeger constant lower bound addresses the issue of other worlds, see Figure \ref{fig:cheegerpic}.
+Finally, the Cheeger constant lower bound addresses the issue of other worlds.
+There exists sequences satisfying $(i)-(iv)$, $R_{g_i}\to6$, and with degenerating Cheeger constants which fail to converge to the unit sphere in the Intrinsic Flat sense, see Figure \ref{fig:cheegerpic}.
 We emphasize that this last condition is mild in the sense that it does not prohibit the main geometrical challenges of the stability problem, namely the presence of splines.
 With this class of manifolds defined, we are now able to state the main theorem. \begin{thm} Let $V,D,\overline{m},\Lambda>0$.
 If a sequence $\{(\Sp^3,g_i)\}_{i=1}^\infty$ of Riemannian $3$-spheres in $\Sc(V,D,\overline{m},\Lambda)$ satisfies

 then it converges in the volume preserving Sormani-Wenger Intrinsic Flat sense to the unit $3$-sphere:

 \end{thm}